IntuitDeveloper/intuit-api-docs/docs/use-cases/payrollbenefits.md

 Employees can then sign up directly for payroll benefits.
 Your app gets accurate employee contribution and deduction data from QuickBooks Online Payroll.
 Each time a change is made or payroll is run, your app receives a webhook event depicting which entities changed.

+Please visit this section for AppSetup: [Prerequisites](../#build-apps-around-use-cases)

 To read QuickBooks Online Payroll Benefits data, use these scopes:

-* qb.payroll.benefit
+* qb.payroll.benefits

-Please visit this section for AppSetup: [Prerequisites](../#build-apps-around-use-cases)

 ## Create queries for your app